 - Chisel away frayed asbestos rope packing from valve stems before they could replace it with new asbestos packing material and pumps and other machinery connected to boilers and their piping

 Welding blankets, aprons, and gloves, utilized by every snipe, were made almost entirely of asbestos fabric and became tattered and dusty as they aged.
 The process of removing and then replacing these insulating components, as well as using welding blankets, aprons, and gloves, released large amounts of asbestos fibers into the air, which were inhaled and ingested by snipes and others nearby.

 Witnessing and Testimony of a Navy Snipe Exposed to Asbestos While on Active Duty

-If you were exposed to asbestos while serving in the U.S. Navy, you can seek to obtain compensation for asbestos exposure through the VA Disability Compensation Program, the VA Health Care System or filing a claim for compensation from one or more of the several trust funds created for victims of asbestos exposure.
+If you were exposed to asbestos while serving in the U.S. Navy and you suffer from cancer, you can seek to obtain compensation for asbestos exposure through the VA Disability Compensation Program, the VA Health Care System, or file a claim for compensation from one or more of the several trusts funds created for victims of asbestos exposure.